 - Desired spices

-- Bake for 5-8 minutes, until golden and crisp.
-Allow to cool completely on the baking pan (they will continue to crisp while cooling).
-Add in any desired herbs and spices.
-Use immediately or store in an airtight container for 1 to 2 weeks.
+- Bake for 10-15 minutes, stirring halway through, until slightly golden and crisp.
+Allow to cool and store in an airtight container.
+Good for 1 to 2 weeks.
+Use them in any recipe that calls for dry bread crumbs.